Potato, Identifying Diseases

 Black Dot (Colletotrichum coccodes)

 On potato foliage, symptoms of black dot are nearly indistinguishable from those of early blight.
 On tubers, it produces tiny black sclerotia (fungal resting structures).
 Symptoms on tubers can be easily mistaken for silver scurf.
+Under a 10X lens, tiny black sclerotia are visible on the surface of the affected tissue.

 Silver Scurf (Helminthosporium solani)